-While slave threads are running, there may be gaps and half-applied transactions.
+While replication threads are running, there may be gaps and half-applied transactions.

 mysqld shuts down.
 Both clean and unclean shutdown abort ongoing transactions and may leave gaps and half-applied transactions.

-STOP SLAVE, the slave waits for any gaps to be filled and then updates
+STOP REPLICA, the replica waits for any gaps to be filled and then updates

-STOP SLAVEcompletes, either an error happens, or another thread issues
+STOP REPLICAcompletes, either an error happens, or another thread issues

 KILL, or the server restarts.
 In these cases,

-STOP SLAVEwaits up to 60 seconds for the transaction to be received.
+STOP REPLICAwaits up to 60 seconds for the transaction to be received.
 After this timeout, the coordinator gives up and aborts the transaction.
 If the transaction is mixed, it may be left half-completed.

-STOP SLAVEwhen using a single-threaded slave.
-If the ongoing transaction only updates transactional tables, it is rolled back and
+STOP REPLICAwhen the ongoing transaction updates transactional tables only, in which case it is rolled back and

-STOP SLAVEstops immediately.
+STOP REPLICAstops immediately.
 If the ongoing transaction is mixed,

-STOP SLAVEwaits up to 60 seconds for the transaction to complete.
+STOP REPLICAwaits up to 60 seconds for the transaction to complete.
 After this timeout, it aborts the transaction, so it may be left half-completed.

-unrelated to the process of stopping the replication threads.
-It
+MySQL 8.0.26) is unrelated to the process of stopping the

 threads continue to try to stop.